10 Biggest PR Fails & Disasters in 2024 (So Far) | Tesla, Diddy

 by | Aug 7, 2024

-What does Boeing, Princess Kate Middelton, Ticketmaster, Quaker Oats and London Drugs have in common?
+What do Boeing, Princess Kate Middleton, Ticketmaster, Quaker Oats and London Drugs have in common?
 They were all at the center of PR crises in 2024.
 The difference is that two PR crises turned into wins while the others had their brands and personal reputation tested.
 Let’s dive into the most unforgettable PR blunders of the year to learn some valuable reputation management lessons.

 1. Boeing’s Bumpy Ride